felipemaiapolo/legalnlp/README.md

 <a name="3.4"></a>
 ### 3.4\.
 BERTikal

+Please also check [HuggingFace](https://huggingface.co/felipemaiapolo/legalnlp-bert) for an easy way to use the model.

 We call BERTikal our BERT-Base model   (cased) [5] for Brazilian legal language.
 BERT models are models based on neural network architectures called Transformers.
 BERT models are trained with large sets of texts using the self-supervised paradigm, which is basically solving unsupervised problems using supervised techniques.
 A pre-trained BERT model is capable of generating representations for entire texts and can be adapted for a supervised task, e.g., text classification or question answering, using the fine-tuning mechanism.